US Senate announces stopgap measure to avert impending government shutdown

 Leaders in the United States Senate have agreed to a stopgap measure designed to prevent an imminent government shutdown over budget legislation.

 The deal, hashed out between Republicans and Democrats, would keep the government open for six additional weeks.
-It would also earmark approximately $6bn in short-term funding for Ukraine, as it fends off a full-scale Russian invasion.
+It would also earmark approximately $6bn in short-term funding for Ukraine as it fends off a Russian invasion.

 Keep readinglist of 3 items